IBM/openshift-workshop-was/labs/IntroOpenshift/README.md

 ### Administrator vs Developer View

-Switch to developer mode, and note you have fewer options.
-This mode is for developer working with their projects.
+Switch to developer view, and note you have fewer options.
+This view is for developer working with their projects.

 ![Developer Mode](images/DevMode.jpg)

-Switch back to Administrator mode, which gives you access to more options.
+Switch back to Administrator view, which gives you access to more options.
+We will concentrate on administrator view in this lab.

 ![Admin vs Developer](images/AdminDevToggle.jpg)